 The improved materials used by Suunto, include more metal and less plastic than Polar’s watch, making it thinner but also heavier than the Ignite 2.

-The Garmin Enduro and Fenix 6 are made similarly.
-The screen on the Enduro has a bigger screen (but only by 0.1 inch).
-The 51mm case and UltraFit 14.9mm nylon strap are new to the Enduro.
-It’s also waterproof up to 100 metres.
+The Garmin Enduro 2 is potentially the best marathon companion out there.
+The screen on the Enduro 2 has a bigger screen than most other watches at 1.4″.
+The 51mm case and UltraFit nylon strap are unique to the Enduro.
+It’s also waterproof up to 100 meters.

 As you might expect from the name, battery longevity is a big selling factor.
-While using continuous GPS, you can get between 70 and 80 hours, and when utilising adventure GPS, you can get up to 95 days.
+While using continuous GPS, you can get between 70 and 80 hours, and with the solar model you can get up to 46 days.
 Because this is a solar-powered watch, it’s self-evident that you’ll need a lot of it and that it’ll take a lot of it